simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ## Remove social widgets

-Social media companies do not have a very good reputation for collecting data of your visitors.
+Social media companies do not have a very good reputation for collecting data from your visitors.
 There are many plugins and ways to track users.
 Your visitors don't choose to be tracked by those companies, you do.

 > If you are a visitor it's recommended to use an ad blocker like [uBlock Origin](getublock.com).
 It's a well develop browser extension that removes all trackers and ads from your visits.
 There is a giant on/off button to disable it for the site you are on.
 It makes your browsing experience safer.